If adopting one lifestyle change could ease many of your menopause symptoms, would you do it?

 According to our doctors of physical therapy, Bri and Meagan, divide your body weight in two, and that’s how much liquid you should be consuming in a day.
 For a 150-pound person, that’s 75 ounces a day.
 Drinking more water will definitely effect how many times you pee a day.

 Oh, and if you suffer from night sweats and hot flashes, you need even more water to make up for the additional loss.
+Staying hydrated will also help you lower your other symptoms like fatigue and dizziness in menopause.

 But that’s not all the math: two-thirds of that 75 ounces should be water.
 The remaining third can be “other,” such as coffee, tea, or juice.
 The PTs recommend getting a reusable water bottle with the ounces marked on the side to help you keep track of your daily hydration.